simpleanalytics/docs/_docs/33_explained/15_domain-privacy.md

 Our embed script works by grabbing the website name from the URL _(you [can overwrite](/overwrite-domain-name) this)_ so our customers don't have to.
 When a customer leaves Simple Analytics we don't want other customers to be able to collect data for an embed script that might still be installed.
 That's why we store a website hash of every website that is deleted.
 When another customer tries to add a website we compare this with a list of website hashes that are deleted.
 If there is a match, we require to verify that domain.

 This way it's super easy to add our script, and your data will never fall in the wrong hands.

+## Transfer websites

+[Learn more on how to transfer a website](/transfer-websites) to another Simple Analytics' customer.